 It’s important to note that the SBP and SSIA are considered taxable income.

 This process is often very confusing.
 We can take care of all of this for you and we don’t charge a fee until we win your case.
-After that, we charge one time fee of the minimum amount allowed for VA disability lawyers.
 Your phone call is free and you have nothing to lose.

 Can You Appeal Your VA Disability Rating?

 It’s not uncommon for veterans to receive an initial denial or a low VA disability rating.
 This initial rating decision isn’t final.
 You always have the right to appeal.